-In addition to its executive responsibilities, HUSEC would play an equally important advisory role in increasing the visibility and transparency of decision-making about science and engineering research across the University.
-HUSEC would confer with the Deans of FAS, HMS, HSPH, and HEAS and the Executive Committees of each hospital on the mix of activities for their research portfolios.
+HUSEC would play an equally important advisory role in increasing the visibility and transparency of decision-making about science and engineering research across the University.
+HUSEC would provide a forum for discussion between the Deans of FAS, HMS, HSPH, and HSEAS and the Executive Committees of each hospital on possible joint activities for their research portfolios.
 This standing committee would also provide a discussion forum for research space planning and discussions on how the University's science and engineering efforts are meeting gender and ethnic diversity goals.